New to CBD and want to know all the details what is it, how does it work where does it come from? how to tell good cbd oil from bad? read on

 what is cbd and how does it work?

 By now, it’s likely you’ll have heard a lot about CBD.
-Its undeniable ‘buzz word’ status has taken it from underground to mainstream in a flurry of confusing and, sometimes, inaccurate write-ups.
+Its undeniable ‘buzz word’ status has taken it from underground to the mainstream in a flurry of confusing and, sometimes, inaccurate write-ups.
 Although we’re delighted to see CBD and all its fellow cannabinoids making their way to the spotlight, we’re not so keen on misinformation – in fact, we’d like to put a stop to that.

 Here at nabino, we’re all about accessibility and no-nonsense honesty.
 We want to help you be informed, so you can make informed decisions.
 We want you to really understand the role CBD can play in your life, so you’re choosing the products that are right for you.

-so, the first place to start is: what is CBD? and how does it work?
+So, the first place to start is: what is CBD? and how does it work?

 CBD (short for Cannabidiol) is a powerful compound found in hemp plants that has been shown to have many therapeutic properties, partly due to the remarkable similarity to endocannabinoids naturally produced in the human body.
 You may be familiar with the term "runners high" - a blissful rush which occurs at a certain point during exercise.
 This wonderful feeling is created by the body generating endocannabinoids, which help bring the body back into balance after the strain of exertion.
-CBD (a phytocannabinoid) works much in the same way – although it doesn’t get you high, like it’s sister cannabinoid THC, it can impart that same balance and elated sensation you get from exercise, which means you can reap some healthy rewards of the plants and still get on with your day.
+CBD (a phytocannabinoid) works much in the same way – although it doesn’t get you high like it’s sister cannabinoid THC, it can impart that same balance and elated sensation you get from exercise, which means you can reap some healthy rewards of the plants and still get on with your day.

 CBD works on the body’s endocannabinoid system (ECS), a system found present in all humans and mammals after scientists decided to investigate how cannabis works in the body in 1992.
-Unlike many other super foods, CBD has a unique pathway to act on to deliver the benefits throughout your body.
+Unlike many other superfoods, CBD has a unique pathway to act on to deliver the benefits throughout your body.

 “by using a plant that has been around for thousands of years, we discovered a new physiological system of immense importance. we wouldn’t have been able to get there if we had not looked at the plant” - raphael mechoulam, dean, transnational cannabinoid research community